Last Updated on May 30, 2020 by Scientech Easy

 XPath: //tagname[text() = ‘text_value’]

-For example, we will create XPath of text “Create a new account” of Facebook page using text() method.
+For example, we will create XPath of text “Create a new account” on the Facebook page using text() method.

 XPath(Create a new account): //div[text() = ‘Create a new account’] where div is tagname.